rdf-connect/template-processor-ts/README.md

 - Placeholder implementation of a processor which accepts input from a stream, logs it to the console, and pipes it back into the outgoing stream.
 - An initial `processor.ttl` file.
 - Vitest configuration unit testing, including GitHub Actions configuration.
-- Dependabot notifications for dependency updates.
+- Renovate notifications for dependency updates.
 - Convenient publishing to GitHub Packages for every new release.
 - ESLint/Prettier linting and styling, including a Husky git hook in combination with lint-staged.
 - The MIT license.